-The abstract syntax behind MLTS is essentially a simply typed $\lambda$ -term where the types are identified with arity types over the primitive arity $\mathbf{0}$ and the binary arity constructor $\rightarrow$ .
-Furthermore, the equality theory of such terms is given by the familiar $\alpha$ , $\beta$ , $\eta$ conversion rules.
-As a result, a programming language that adopts this notion of equality cannot take an abstraction and return, say, the name of its bound variable: since that name can be changed via the $\alpha$ -conversion. such an operation would not be a proper function.
-Thus, it is not possible to decompose the untyped $\lambda$ -term $\lambda x.t$ into the two components x and t.
+The abstract syntax behind MLTS is essentially a simply typed λ -term where the types are identified with arity types over the primitive arity 0 and the binary arity constructor \rightarrow .
+Furthermore, the equality theory of such terms is given by the familiar α , β , η conversion rules.
+As a result, a programming language that adopts this notion of equality cannot take an abstraction and return, say, the name of its bound variable: since that name can be changed via the α -conversion, such an operation would not be a proper function.
+Thus, it is not possible to decompose the untyped λ -term $\lambda x.t$ into the two components x and t.
 Not being able to retrieve a bound variables name might appear as a serious deficiency but, in fact, it can be a valuable feature of the language: for example, a compiler does not need to maintain such names and can choose any number of different, low-level representations of bindings to exploit during execution.
-Since the names of bindings seldom have semantically meaningful value, dropping them entirely is an interesting design choice.
-That choice is similar to one taken in ML-style languages in which the location in memory of a reference cell is not maintained as a value in the language.
+Since the names of bindings seldom have semantically meaningful value, dropping them entirely is an interesting design target.
+Functional programming languages have many other notions of such abstractions: for example, ML-style languages, the location in memory of a reference cell is not a proper value.